Duskt/mjsoc/README.md

 ## Future

--   Add a frontend way to enter points from a table that doesn't exist
 -   Rename table no.
--   increase font-sizes for tables
 -   Allow multiple clients to interact instantaneously:
     -   sqlite3 migration
     -   unauthorised page

 ## Bugs

--   duplicate tables: on new player, register
+-   duplicate tables: on new player, register (should be fixed; see bottom of player.ts in this commit)
--   premature session reload?